 I even found the plaid fabric to make the napkins at a thrift shop and will be sharing those details in an upcoming post.
 They ooze fall, don’t they?

 One thing we did splurge on during our kitchen and dining renovation was the beaded chandelier.
 However, most of the options I had been looking at prior to finding this beauty were 3 times the price.
 Sometimes all it takes is a little patience and resourcefulness (and good luck) to get what you want for less.
 My advice is to always shop around and decorate using a high/low formula.

 From our dining area, you can see the hardwood staircase leading to the second floor.
 We’re enjoying the look of the white-painted risers and hardwood treads that match the rest of the flooring on the first level.
-The makeover did wonders to open up the space and, again, I will be sharing a closer look in the coming weeks.
+The makeover did wonders to open up the space.

 To the left is our white kitchen…